sergei-srednyak/Simple-Multiplayer-FPS-in-Godot/README.md

 1. Open with Godot
 2. Go to Project -> Export..
 3. Pick the present you want, or download one
-4. Hit "Export Project" (NOT ANYTHING ELSE)
+4. Export WITH DEBUG, under "Debug" set "Export Console Wrapper" to Debug only
-5. Export WITH DEBUG, under "Debug" set "Export Console Wrapper" to Debug only
+5. Hit "Export Project" (NOT ANYTHING ELSE)
-6. Run game with debug(depending on how you export, this could vary)
+6. Run game with debug (depending on how you export, this could vary)
 7. Make sure UPNP is enabled on your router
 8. Click host then navigate to the debug window, there should be an IP address for others to join
 9. If there are errors, it should be printed on the debug window, errors reference: https://docs.godotengine.org/en/stable/classes/class_upnp.html#enumerations